lexman/tuttle/doc/tutorial_musketeers/tutorial.md

 * that if you change a line of code, everything that depends on it will be reprocessed
 * that if you change a *primary resources*, everything that depends on it will be reprocessed
 * that tuttle plays well with source control : you can merge, rebase, fork your project, your data will always be up-to-date with your source, with the minimum of processing
-* that tuttle let integrate continuously your data in a reference server
+* that you can integrate continuously your data in a reference server
 * that recovery from error consist only in changing the buggy code : tuttle will clean up previous execution for you
+* that you can use any language in tuttle, even the one that have not been natively implemented yet
 * that debuging is easy thanks to the html report, the logs and cheap experimentation